jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 design orders the callback parameters to take advantage of the loose typing so that a unary function taking only the content may be given.

-For the widest context currently available, the whole document as it has been parsed so far may be accessed using the `.root` method.
+If an even wider context is required, the whole document as it has been parsed so far may be accessed using the `.root()` method.
 Since `.root` relates to the oboe instance itself rather than the callback per-say, it can be accessed from any code with a reference to the oboe object.